davischw/frr/doc/user/ospf6d.rst

    An NSSA ABR can be configured with the `no-summary` option to prevent the advertisement of summaries into the area.
 In that case, a single Type-3 LSA containing a default route is originated into the NSSA.

+   NSSA ABRs and ASBRs can be configured with `default-information-originate` option to originate a Type-7 default route into the NSSA area.
+In the case of NSSA ASBRs, the origination of the default route is conditioned to the existence of a default route in the RIB that wasn't learned via the OSPF protocol.

 .. clicmd:: area A.B.C.D export-list NAME